Harshjerry/Devops_project/README.md

 ### 📌 Overview

-This project is a **cloud-native microservices-based e-commerce application** implemented using modern DevOps practices.
+This project is a **Cloud-native microservices-based e-commerce application** implemented using modern DevOps practices.
 The architecture follows a **multi  microservices** pattern and deployed on **Amazon EKS** using:

 - 🔁 GitHub Actions + ArgoCD for CI/CD
 - 🐳 Docker for containerization